nim-lang/Nim/doc/manual.rst

 code.
 This can be used to implement `domain specific languages`:idx:.

+Macro invocation leads to a case where semantic analyis does **not** entirely proceed top to bottom and left to right.
+The compiler must

+* perform semantic analysis through the end of the macro invocation,
+* execute the macro body,
+* replace the AST of the macro invocation with the AST returned by the macro,
+* and finally repeat semantic analysis of that region of the code.

 While macros enable advanced compile-time code transformations, they cannot change Nim's syntax.
 However, this is no real restriction because Nim's syntax is flexible enough anyway.